kiwiandroiddev/graphiql-app/README.md

 After which all GraphQL requests will include an Authorization header with the access token returned from authenticating with the given credentials.

-If no Oauth2 credentials are given, requests will be unauthenticated, as usual.
+If no Oauth2 credentials are given, requests will default to be unauthenticated.